5 DIY Recipes for All-Natural Dog Remedies

 Step 4 – Store toothpaste in an airtight jar.

-The baking soda’s abrasive nature will help to dislodge plaque and particles from your dog’s teeth.
+The abrasive nature of baking soda will help to dislodge plaque and particles from your dog’s teeth.
 You can also substitute cinnamon powder for one sprig of freshly grinded parsley.
 Parsley is a great natural breath freshener.

 So there you go!
 We hope you’ll have fun creating these five all-natural, 100% homemade remedies for your dog.
 Don’t forget to share your photos with us about your experience on Facebook or Instagram!